 John Patrick Rakes

-John Patrick Rakes is a versatile conductor, choral musician, music educator, and collaborative pianist whose dedication to artistic excellence is evident in his conducting, teaching, and performing.
-He is the Artistic Director of the Downers Grove Choral Society, a community ensemble that continues to celebrate a long-standing tradition of choral excellence.
-Recent performances include Mozart’s Requiem, J.S.
-Bach’s Christ lag in Todesbanden, and Orff’s Carmina Burana.
-Dr. Rakes also teaches as an Adjunct Professor at both Wheaton College and Kishwaukee College while serving as Choir Director at Hinsdale Covenant Church.
+John Patrick Rakes is a versatile artistic director, conductor, professor, and vocal instructor whose dedication to artistic and educational excellence is evident in his performing and teaching.
+Under his leadership the Downers Grove Choral Society continues a long-standing tradition of choral excellence.
+Recent performances include Mozart’s Requiem, Honegger’s King David, and Dvorak’s Mass in D. Dr. Rakes is also the Artistic Director of the Naperville Men’s Glee Club, teaches as an Adjunct Professor at both Wheaton College and Kishwaukee College, and serves as Chancel Choir Director at Hinsdale Covenant Church.

 Dr. Rakes earned a Doctor of Musical Arts in Choral Conducting and Pedagogy (D.M.A.) from the University of Iowa, where he was privileged to study under Dr. Timothy Stalter and Dr. David Puderbaugh.
 At Iowa, he served as a graduate guest conductor and performed as an accompanist to the choral department while singing in the University’s elite choral ensemble, Kantorei.
-His doctoral thesis, “A critical edition of Missa Gratiarum in C by Antonio Caldara (ca. 1671-1736)”, was an international research and editorial project.
+His doctoral thesis, “A critical edition of Missa Gratiarum in C by Antonio Caldara (ca. 1671-1736),” was an international research and editorial project.
+Hinshaw Music is scheduled to publish this edition as part of the newly launched American Choral Director’s Association Historical Works Series.

 Why do you love to sing?